mrwizard82d1/hf-cljs/README.md

-# hf_cljs
+# hf-cljs

-Some code from "Head First JavaScript" implemented in ClojureScript!
+For experimenting with code from "Head First JavaScript."

+## Usage

+FIXME

+## License

+Copyright © 2015 FIXME

+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.